-The Company also issued approximately \$1.7 million aggregate principal amount of unsecured convertible debentures (the "Galaxy Debentures") to settle outstanding debt or contractual obligations owed by Galaxy and its subsidiary Galaxy Gold Reefs (Pty) Ltd. The Galaxy Debentures mature on November 20, 2019 and bear 4% interest per annum, accrued and paid at maturity.
-The principal is convertible at maturity into Common Shares, based on a pre-determined exchange rate of \$1.00: Cdn.\$1.30, at a price of Cdn.\$1.00 per share.
-The interest payable on maturity is convertible into Common Shares, based on a pre-determined exchange rate of \$1.00: Cdn.\$1.30, at a price per share equivalent to the greater of Cdn.\$1.00 and the Discounted Market Price (as defined by the TSX Venture Exchange), subject to acceptance of the TSX Venture Exchange.
-Subsequent to year end, the Company issued additional Galaxy Debentures in the approximate principal amount of \$0.68 million.
-See "Subsequent Events".
-The conversion price of the principal and interest and the resulting number of Common Shares issuable upon conversion of the Galaxy Debentures are subject to standard antidilution adjustment provisions and therefore, upon the completion of the Rights Offering (as defined below), the conversion price will be adjusted downward and the number of Common Shares issuable on conversion will be adjusted upward.
-Subsequent to year end, the Company also issued the Traxys Debentures (as defined below).
-See "Subsequent Events".
+The Company issued approximately \$2.4 million aggregate principal amount of unsecured convertible debentures (the "Galaxy Debentures") to settle outstanding debt or contractual obligations owed by Galaxy and its subsidiary Galaxy Gold Reefs (Pty) Ltd. The Galaxy Debentures mature on November 20, 2019 and bear 4% interest per annum, accrued and paid at maturity.
+The principal is convertible at the option of the holder into Common Shares at a price of Cdn.\$0.58(1) per share, based on a predetermined exchange rate of \$1.00: Cdn.\$1.30.
+The interest is convertible into Common Shares, based on a pre-determined exchange rate of \$1.00: Cdn.\$1.30, at a price per share equivalent to the greater of Cdn.\$1.00 and the Discounted Market Price (as defined by the TSX Venture Exchange).